TomOverland/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: January 13th, 2021

+**Today's Progress**: Today I created a simple to do list using Redux.
+You can add items to the list from an input, and remove them by clicking on the item.

+**Thoughts**: I can see why using Redux is a very easy way to manage state.
+I still struggle to manage state with functional components in React, so this will be really beneficial to continue to learn.
+I want to challenge myself to build a React app with Redux this weekend.

 ### Day 6: January 12th, 2021

 **Today's Progress**: Today I worked on creating a backend server and learning more about node and express.